mauroservienti/milestone.github.io/_posts/2019-03-06-viewmodel-composition-show-me-the-code.md

 }
 ```

-The `Matches` method responsibility is to determine if the current `HttpRequest` is of interest for a given request handler.
+The `Matches` method's responsibility is to determine if the current `HttpRequest` is of interest for a given request handler.
 Introducing the `Matches` method means that the mentioned Composition Engine has the following behavior:

 * Handles an incoming request
 * Iterates over all request handlers calling the `Matches` implementation